ivwhy/ID2223_Lab2/README.md

 ### Model-Centric Approach

 - **Training Parameters:** Getting the training settings right is key to achieving the best results.
 Things like warmup steps and learning rates can make a big difference.
-Ideally, training should be done slowly for better performance, but we couldn’t fully explore this due to time constraints.
-- **Choosing the Right Model:** We avoided models using bnb-4bit since they don’t work well with many deployment platforms.
+- **Choosing the Right Model:** We should avoided models using bnb-4bit since they don’t work well with many deployment platforms.
 However, because this project focuses on efficient 4-bit training, we chose a compatible model for our needs.
 - **Pre-trained Models:** Pre-trained instruction models aren’t always the best choice, especially for short training sessions.
 The improvements might not justify the effort, depending on the purpose.

 ### Data-Centric Approach

-- **Picking the Right Dataset:** The dataset you choose can make or break your fine-tuning process.
-For example, we used the FineTome-100k dataset, which is great for educational content.
-If your goal is different, another dataset might work better.
+- **Picking the Right Dataset:** We used the FineTome-100k dataset, which is great for educational content.
+Depending on the goal, different datasets might work better as a fine tuning dataset.
 - **Splitting the Data:** We split the data into training, evaluation, and testing sets to properly measure performance.
 Using datasets that already come pre-split can save time.
-The evaluation and test sets helped us track how well the model was doing.
+The evaluation and test sets helped us measure the performance.